Taekbum/cs285/hw4/README.md

 ## Discuss
 * 1
 effect of network architecture(# of layers & hidden layer size) & model training amount:
+Training loss decreases faster and MPE is smaller at evaluation stage as model network gets more layers and bigger hidden layers.
+If input states are pictures, we should use some sophisticated CNN as model network.

 * 4
 effect of model ensemble size, number of candidate action sequences, and planning horizon:

+- planning horizon: Horizon 15 is slightly better than 5, and 30 was worst.
+It's because horizon 30 is so big that MPC conserns unnecessary far future and it even worsen decision for near future.
+If horizon is too small, agent will be trained slowly because it can't fix mistakes immediately.
+Small horizon is enough because the more replan, the less perfect each individual plan needs to be.
+- number of candidate action sequences: With more candidates, agent could train fast.
+- model ensemble size: More model ensembled, better the agent's performance because it reduces model uncertainty by getting 'agree' of multiple models.
+However, it can be insufficient because we can only learn a few models due to computational complexity.
+We can try methods estimating model uncertainty such as Bayesian neural networks instead.